kunzel/soma/README.md

 soma
 ====

 A toolbox for managing Semantic Object Maps (SOMA).
+Currently there are two modeling tools:

+- the SOMA object manager
+- the SOMA ROI manager (ROI = regions of interest)

-The soma manager visualizes a SOMA in RVIZ where the user can add, delete, move, and rotate objects interactively.
-The object configuration is immediately stored and updated in the ROS datacentre (MongoDB).
+The SOMA manager for objects visualizes objects in RVIZ where the user can add, delete, move, and rotate them interactively.
+The SOMA manager for ROIs visualizes regions in RVIZ where the user can add, delete, and modify them.
+Both the object and the ROI configurations are immediately stored and updated in the ROS datacentre (MongoDB).

 Prerequisites